-- Whether the class itself or the class of the component is transitively non-replaceable (Section 6.2.1), and if not, the reference to replaceable class it refers to. - Whether it is a component or a class. - For each named public element of the class or component (including both local and inherited named elements) a tuple comprised of: - Name of the element. - O Interface or type of the element.
-This might have been modified by modifiers and is thus not necessarily identical to the interface of the original declaration. - Additional information about the element: - o The flow- or stream-prefix. - o Declared variability (constant, parameter, discrete). - o The prefixes input and output. - o The prefixes inner and/or outer. - o Whether the declaration is final, and in that case its semantics contents. - o Array sizes (if any). - o Condition of conditional components (if any). - Which kind of specialized class. - For an enumeration type or component of enumeration type the names of the enumeration literals in order. - o Whether it is a built-in type and the built-in type (RealType, IntegerType, StringType or BooleanType).
+- Whether the class itself or the class of the component is transitively non-replaceable (Section 6.2.1), and if not, the reference to the replaceable class it refers to. - Whether it is a component or a class. - Additional information about the element: - \circ The flow- or stream-prefix. - o Declared variability (constant, parameter, discrete). - The prefixes input and output. - The prefixes inner and/or outer. - \circ Whether the declaration is final, and in that case its semantics contents. - o Array sizes (if any). - Condition of conditional components (if any). - Which kind of specialized class. - For an enumeration type or component of enumeration type the names of the enumeration literals in order. - Whether it is a built-in type and the built-in type (RealType, IntegerType, StringType or BooleanType). - Only for an operator record class: the full name of the operator record base-class (i.e. the one containing the operations).
+See Chapter 14.
+The following item does not apply for an operator record class, since the type is already uniquely defined by the full name of the operator record. - For each named public element of the class or component (including both local and inherited named elements) a tuple comprised of: - Name of the element. - Interface or type of the element.
+This might have been modified by modifiers and is thus not necessarily identical to the interface of the original declaration.